Édith Piaf Biography (Wikipedia)

-Édith Piaf ( or;; 19 December 1915 – 10 October 1963; real name Édith Lamboukas, previously Pills, née Gassion), was a French singer who became widely regarded as France's national diva, as well as being one of France's greatest international stars.
-Her singing reflected her life, with her specialty being of Chanson and ballads, particularly of love, loss and sorrow.
-Among her songs are "La Vie en rose" (1946), "Non, je ne regrette rien" (1960), "Hymne à l'amour" (1949), "Milord" (1959), "La Foule" (1957), "l'Accordéoniste" (1955), and "Padam ...
+Her music was often autobiographical with her singing reflecting her life, and her specialty being chanson and torch ballads, particularly of love, loss and sorrow.
+Among her well-known songs are "La Vie en rose" (1946), "Non, je ne regrette rien" (1960), "Hymne à l'amour" (1949), "Milord" (1959), "La Foule" (1957), "L'Accordéoniste (fr)" (1955), and "Padam ...
 Padam ..."
 (1951).